 No, DNV as verifier only verifies submitted data and issues a DoC based on that report.
 DNV is in no position to confirm that a vessel has not been compliant within the scope of EU MRV during previous years, without verification.

-No, according to the second answer on the EMSA homepage, movements related to the installation of wind turbines offshore or to carriage of supplies to wind turbines are subject to the EU MRV.
+No, according to the second answer on the EMSA homepage, movements related to the installation of wind turbines offshore or to carriage of supplies to wind turbines are not subject to the EU MRV.

 According to 2015/757 EN, Art.
 11.3, the emissions report shall state the technical efficiency, i.e. EEDI/EIV.